Kim1ni/dynamicwebapp/README.md

 # Dynamic Web Application

 A secure web application that allows users to register, log in, and submit forms that store data in a MySQL database.
+It's been deployed on render with the help of GitHub Actions and Docker(the Main.yml file in the .github/workflows path)

 ## Features